microsoft/vscode-docs/docs/editor/artificial-intelligence.md

 To use GitHub Copilot, you need an active GitHub Copilot subscription.
 In the [content below](#activate-your-free-trial), you'll learn how VS Code will help you activate your free trial directly from VS Code.
 You can also activate your trial starting from the [GitHub Copilot signup page](https://github.com/github-copilot/signup).

-> **Note:** For some of the latest features we'll explore below, you'll need to use the [GitHub Copilot Nightly extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-nightly) and [VS Code Insiders](https://code.visualstudio.com/insiders/).
-These provide you the latest updates in both Copilot and VS Code overall.
+> **Note:** For some of the latest features we'll explore below, you'll need to use the [GitHub Copilot Nightly extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-nightly), which will provide you the latest updates in Copilot.

 ## Sign in and sign up